An official website of the State of Georgia.

 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-The Georgia Department of Veterans Service has a new Appeals Director.
+The LaFayette office of the Georgia Department of Veterans Service has recently moved.

 The GDVS Women Veterans Office will host the third conference in the “It’s All About Us” conference series for women veterans and their families on Saturday, April 21.